ucsc/site-giving/source/ways-to-give/endowment-giving/index.md

 Donors are also welcome to donate to existing endowments that fit their interests to support UCSC&#8217;s educational mission.
 Most endowments can accept additional gifts, which enhance their impact.

-Be a part of defining the next 50 years of achievement at UC Santa Cruz.
+Be a part of defining the future of achievement at UC Santa Cruz.
 If you want to learn more about endowment giving, please contact a development officer in your area of interest.
 If you need help donating to UC Santa Cruz, please email <giving@ucsc.edu>.

 ## How Endowments Work